exildev/primal/README.md

 # primal-php
-Primal it's a PHP framework for template and SQL query manage.
+Primal it's a PHP framework for Restful service.

 **Install**

 Install using composer